[Feature image by James Marty]

 Opinion: Based on those articles we talked about earlier, heavy stubble is the most attractive thing you can do with your face.
 This particular breed of facial hair looks very masculine and exudes just the right amount of done-undone grooming.
 If you can pull off a nice, even length of heavy stubble, we say go for it.

 What It Is: Full, thick hair growth in the chin, upper lip, and lower cheek areas.

-Opinion: Full beards have connotations of older gentlemen or dapper hipsters with tattoos who only drink pour over coffee.
-They’re old-fashioned but masculine.
-They are attractive, and can totally be pulled off when done right.
-Just be careful to keep the gradation between the cheeks and the beard natural-looking, otherwise you’ll run the risk of having a chinstrap and those aren’t cute.
+Opinion: Full beards can connote older gentlemen or dapper tattooed hipsters who only drink pour over coffee.
+This facial hair style is old-fashioned but masculine.
+If you know how to shape a beard, it can be extremely attractive.
+Just be careful to keep the gradation natural-looking.
+You’ll want a nice fade, or you’ll run the risk of having an awkward chinstrap.

-What It Is: Full, thick hair growth in the chin, upper lip, lower cheek, and sideburn areas.
+What It Is: Full, thick hair growth on the chin, upper lip, lower cheek, and sideburn areas.
 Typically, this beard is approximately 2 inches in length or more at its longest.

-Level of Maintenance Involved: Like a shorter beard, this breed of facial hair will require a certain degree of meticulousness and care in the form of shaping, trimming, and moisturizing, otherwise you’ll run the risk of looking like a slob.
+Level of Maintenance Involved: Like a shorter beard, this breed of facial hair will require a degree of meticulous beard grooming in the form of shaping, trimming, and moisturizing–otherwise you’ll run the risk of looking like a slob.

 Opinion: Men with long, well-maintained beards have a sort of sexy scholarly thing going for them.
 They appear sophisticated yet gruff, like a man who can crunch numbers and also chop down trees or wrestle a bear.
 However, there’s a fine line between a full beard and an ultra-long, borderline terminal length beard, which is no longer attractive.
 Just… long.